Epic-Busta/PaperMC-Container/README.md

 # Acknowledgements
 #### Andrew Steinborn's OpenJ9 Flags
 Created the script and flags to launch the server.
-They've been slightly modified to use the virtualized flag and use 2048MB RAM instead of 4096MB (for Synology NAS users).
+It's been slightly modified to use the virtualized flag and use 2048MB RAM instead of 4096MB (for Synology NAS users).
 His blog post on Minecraft and the OpenJ9 JVM can be found [here](https://steinborn.me/posts/tuning-minecraft-openj9/).